Panetta Congressional Internship

 • Never been disciplined under the CA Code of Regulations, Title 5, Article 2, Sec.
 41301

-• Must have proof of health insurance that is compliant with the Affordable Care Act and that covers students while residing and working in the Washington, D.C. metropolitan area and in Northern California
+• Must have proof of health insurance that is compliant with the Affordable Care Act and that covers students while residing and working in the Washington, D.C. metropolitan area and Northern California

 • Must provide copies of the full vaccination (including booster vaccines) for COVID-19